drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 3.2 Foot Clearance

-Figure 8 records the results of the MFC~lead~ under the experimental conditions.
+Figure 8 has the results of the MFC~lead~ under the experimental conditions.
 The ANOVA results show that the MFC~lead~ was significantly affected by the barrier type (*p*\<0.01) and the illumination condition (*p*\<0.0001).
 Posterior comparisons results